Choosing to go to university is an exciting decision, but it can bring up a whole lot of questions.

-A major combines courses in a program that focus on a specific discipline.
+A major is a combination of courses in a program which focus on a specific discipline.
 This means that when you graduate, you'll have specialist knowledge in a certain area.
 Some examples of majors are:

 A lecture is a presentation delivered by an academic.
-They're usually 1 to 3 hours long and held in a large lecture theatre or online.
+They're usually 1–3 hours long and held in a large lecture theatre.
 This is where you’ll be taught the theory of your course.

 Tutorials or ‘tutes’ are held in a smaller classroom and involve more interaction between students and the tutor.
 Tutes are the perfect time to discuss course material, debate ideas and ask your tutor any questions.

 Some courses also include other class types, such as practical workshops or peer-assisted study sessions.

 Curious about what your lecturers and professors will be like?
 Meet UQ's teachers to find out about their teaching style and professional history.